 “Mr Seedat’s sudden resignation following corruption allegations levelled against him in his ‘personal capacity’ is cause for serious concern and calls for clarity,” said DA finance spokesman Deon George.

-He said the FSB, which oversees the non-banking financial services industry, “performs a crucial governance function over trillions of rand that belong to millions of hard-working South Africans”
+He said the FSB, which oversees the non-banking financial services industry, “performs a crucial governance function over trillions of rands that belong to millions of hard-working South Africans”.

 “He explained that I would need to pay them and take care of them in order to fix the matter.
-He stated that the current Sars business assessment would collapse and that the assessment was in any event factually and fatally flawed,” the affidavit said.
+He stated that the current Sars business assessment would collapse and that the assessment was in any event factually and fatally flawed.”

-Hathurani said the last R5m had been collected by Seedat personally on three occasions, and each payment was made at a mosque in Midrand.
+Hathurani said the last R5m had been collected by Seedat personally on three occasions and each payment was made at the mosque.

 He said his client was not prepared to become involved in a matter that is sub judice.

-“The FSB has neither the powers not the infrastructure to investigate allegations made against its employees that do not pertain to the employee’s employment with the FSB,” Tshidi said.
+FSB executive officer Dube Tshidi said: “The FSB has neither the powers nor the infrastructure to investigate allegations made against its employees that do not pertain to the employee’s employment with the FSB,” Tshidi said.

-He said Sars and the FSB were independent institutions and the FSB has no “dealings” with Sars regarding company audits or any of Sars’s statutory duties.
+He said Sars and the FSB were two independent institutions and the FSB had no “dealings” with Sars regarding company audits or any of Sars’s statutory duties.

-Sars spokeswoman Marika Muller would not say if there was any Sars audit against Africa Cash and Carry because of taxpayer confidentiality.
-She said Seedat once worked for Sars, but left in 2005.
+Sars spokeswoman Marika Muller would not say if there was a Sars audit against Africa Cash and Carry because of taxpayer confidentiality.
+Muller urged anyone with evidence to come forward.